micro-api/micro-api/README.md

 ## Reserved Keywords

 All reserved keywords are prefixed with a `@` symbol.
-Here is an enumeration of all of the reserved keywords:
+Here is an enumeration of all of the reserved keywords, which should be considered normative:

 | Key          | Type       | Description                                     |
 |:-------------|:-----------|:------------------------------------------------|